 · Talking about hiring your friend/colleague as a doula, never signing or paying anything or even talking about it anymore but calling when you are in labor is too late

-· Having a great connection during the interview, then ghosting the doula until you just want to “ask for advice” and asking if the doula wants to “show up to the birth for experience” you wouldn’t mind is just plain wrong
+· Having a great connection during the interview, then ghosting the doula and never paying a retainer, but you call to “ask for advice” and then decide if the doula wants to “show up to the birth for experience” without pay you wouldn’t mind them being there ...is just plain wrong

-This is passion to serve AND a career for many.
+This is not just a passion to serve but a career for many.
 If you want a doula at your birth, hire us at the appropriate time in your pregnancy so that we can be most beneficial to you!
+Provide great care and improve your birth outcome!

 Need a postpartum doula?